 A quality backpack is needed for any kind of fun travelling to reflect.
 Moving from place to place can be hectic, and the last thing you need is a bag that tears or splits because of wear and tear or poor quality.

 Remember to get bags that match the kids’ sizes and yours too.
 The backpacks should also contain enough pockets though that shouldn’t mean that you pack more than you should.
 Travelling light with the right backpack improves mobility.
-I’m always amazed how much a good quality bag improves the trip.
+I’m always amazed how much a good quality bag and tent improves the trip.
 Remember this is a Ugandan safari, a lot of pictures will be taken and this kind of small equipment needs a quality bag to ensure being safe from damage.

 Ensure that your property and valuables are out of sight.
 No child should have their travel documents with them since there is a high chance that they will lose them.
 All the kids should stick together; teach them to check in from time to time whether everyone is present.
 Setting some ground rules is very important because it ensures that you and your kids are safe.